Colorado Senior Health Insurance

 Explore Your Options

 What a dream to retire in the beautiful state of Colorado.
-With its outstanding views, gorgeous mountains and endless amount of outdoor activities it’s no wonder why many flock to Colorado for retirement.
+With its outstanding views, gorgeous mountains and endless number of outdoor activities it’s no wonder why many flock to Colorado for retirement.
 Aging into Medicare can be overwhelming and it’s important that you know your options.
-Residents in Colorado can purchase a Medicare Supplement Plan, Prescriptions Drug Plan or a Medicare Advantage Plan.
+Residents in Colorado can purchase a Medicare Supplement Plan, Prescription Drug Plan or a Medicare Advantage Plan.

 Medicare Supplements (Medigap) are policies owned by private insurance companies.
 These are state specific policies but are available nationwide.
 In general, a Medicare Supplement policy is designed to help cover the costs basic Medicare does not cover.
 They are often paired with a Prescription Drug Plan since they do not include prescription drug coverage.
 A great resource to review when helping you choose a Medicare Supplement Plan is http://www.medicare.gov/Publications/Pubs/pdf/02110.pdf

 If you are electing to enroll into a Prescription Drug Plan but need Extra Help paying for your prescriptions, visit http://www.ssa.gov/medicare/prescriptionhelp/ for more information.
 Prescription Drug Plans are state specific.
 If you move from Colorado to another state, it is important to notify MySeniorHealthPlan.com so we can assist you with enrolling into a different Prescription Drug Plan available in your destination state.
 The Prescription Drug Plan premiums and what is covered can change on a yearly basis.
 Therefore, it is important to take advantage of MySeniorHealthPlan.com’s free plan analysis every Open Enrollment Period.